When most people think of calling it quits on a career, they immediately think of a move to Florida.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Florence don’t mind us spreading the word.

-How We Determined The Best Places To Retire In the Grand Canyon State
+How We Determined The Best Places To Retire In the Grand Canyon State for 2019

-To create our list of the best places in Arizona to retire, we first used Census data to find all places in the Grand Canyon State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Arizona to retire, we first used Census data to find all places in the Grand Canyon State — 435 cities and towns.

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 37 places from across the state.